Skip to main content

 Provider-Specific Configuration

-• Namespace Declaration: Always declare xmlns:v="urn:schemas-microsoft-com:vml" in the <html> tag.
+• Namespace Declaration: Always declare xmlns:v="urn:schemas-microsoft-com:vml" and xmlns:o="urn:schemas-microsoft-com:office:office" in the <html> tag.
 Without it, Outlook silently strips VML elements.

 • Gradient Fallbacks: Outlook cannot render CSS gradients.
 Use a solid color attribute inside <v:fill> matching the gradient's dominant tone.

-• Dark Mode Override: Wrap VML in a .darkmode media query or use <!--[if !mso]> to serve alternative VML colors for high-contrast clients.
+• Dark Mode Override: Wrap VML in <!--[if !mso]> to serve alternative assets for non-Outlook clients.
 VML does not inherit system theme colors automatically.

 Table Spacing & Padding Normalization